KonnexionsGmbH/db_seeder/README.md

 - all client databases with the database schema `db_seeder_schema.company.json`
 - all client databases with the database schema `db_seeder_schema.syntax.json`
 - all embeded databases with the database schema `db_seeder_schema.company.json`
-- all Trino databases with the database schema `db_seeder_schema.company.json`
+- all trino databases with the database schema `db_seeder_schema.company.json`

 For each of these runs, by default a statistics file is created in the file directory `Transfer` with the following file name structure: